-Election of three representatives to the Management Committee
+4. Election of up to three representatives to the Management Committee

-Minutes shall be kept and a copy sent to the General Secretary before the next Management Committee Meeting.
+Minutes shall be kept and a copy sent to the Primary and/or Secondary Liaison Officer before the next Management Committee Meeting.

-Copies of the annual report (50) and inventory to be forwarded to the General Secretary.
+Copies of the annual report and inventory to be forwarded to the Meetings and Administrations Co-ordinator.

-All reports and inventories must be in the hand of the General Secretary by 31 August.
+All reports and inventories must be in the hand of the Meetings and Administrations Coordinator by 30 September.

 g.
 Voting is limited to:

-5. Others as defined by the association's constitution
+• Others as defined by the Association's constitution

 a.
 The accounts to be kept at a recognised bank (or banks) designated by the Trustees.
-The General Treasurer shall be empowered to sign all cheques which shall be countersigned by the General Secretary.
-Two other signatories from the Management Committee must he appointed with authority to sign cheques in the absence of the General Treasurer or Secretary.
+The General Treasurer shall be empowered to authorise all BACs and sign all cheques which shall be countersigned, or co-authorised in the case of a BAC, by one of the other Officers as specified in the bank mandate.

 c.
 Any balance of monies remaining after association activities, shall be forwarded to the Honorary General Treasurer, together with a statement of accounts.

 d.
-An inventory of all stocks and trophies, together with their values, held by each association, must he returned to the General Secretary within two months of the close of the association's season or by 31 August, whichever is the earlier.
+An inventory of all stocks and trophies, together with their values, held by each association, must he returned to the General Secretary as part of the Association Annual Report.

 e.
 Association Bank Accounts